 What happens when a teenager learns she is pregnant, as did over 4,500 girls in Orange County in 2011?

 If she is lucky, her family will work through their shock and anger and continue to stand beside her as she chooses from her options: parenting, adoption or abortion.
 Unfortunately, many girls are not so lucky.
-They may be living in an impoverished family, even homeless, where the parents pressure her to have an abortion against her wishes because they cannot “afford” another mouth to feed.
+She may be living in an impoverished family, even homeless, where her parents pressure her to have an abortion against her wishes because they cannot “afford” another mouth to feed.
 Or she may never have known her father, her mother is incarcerated or deceased, and the relative or foster family where she is living tells her she can’t stay if she is pregnant and has a baby.

 Does she really have a “choice?”